W. A. Sibly: Vegetarianism

-A lifelong vegetarian, Sibly was deeply involved in promoting vegetarianism.
-His father established Wycliffe in 1882, with a vegetarian ethos, offering a 10% discount on school fees to vegetarian students.
-In 1910, under Sibly's direction, the children at Springfield House were given a vegetarian diet as an experiment, with their physical growth and intellectual accomplishments closely monitored and compared with the non-vegetarian children.
-Springfield appears to have maintained this practice until Sibly's death.
+Sibly was a lifelong vegetarian.
+His father founded Wycliffe in 1882 with a vegetarian ethos, and the school offered a ten percent discount on fees to vegetarian pupils.
+In 1910, under Sibly's direction, the boys at Springfield House were given a vegetarian diet as an experiment.
+Their physical growth and intellectual performance were monitored and compared with those of non-vegetarian boys.
+Springfield appears to have continued the practice until Sibly's death.

-In 1923, he attended the International Vegetarian Union (IVU) Congress in Sweden, where he presented a paper titled "The Work Done at Wycliffe College" on the school's vegetarian practices.
-Sibly remained an active participant in later IVU congresses.
+In 1923, Sibly attended the International Vegetarian Union (IVU) Congress in Sweden, where he presented a paper, "The Work Done at Wycliffe College", on the school's vegetarian practices.
+He continued to attend later IVU congresses.

-In 1926, he presided over a session at the London Congress, where he discussed the implementation of a vegetarian diet at Wycliffe and its approval by the New Health Society.
-He also authored a pamphlet on the experiment titled "Vegetarianism and the Growing Boy", which indicated that vegetarian students sustained comparable levels of achievement in scholarship and athletics over a period of 30 years to non-vegetarian students.
+In 1926, he presided over a session at the London Congress, where he discussed the vegetarian diet at Wycliffe and its approval by the New Health Society.
+He also wrote the pamphlet "Vegetarianism and the Growing Boy".
+According to The Vegan, the pamphlet stated that vegetarian pupils had maintained similar levels of achievement in scholarship and athletics to non-vegetarian pupils over 30 years.

-Sibly also served as the President of the Vegetarian Society, from 1938, which celebrated its centenary in 1947.
-He was also as a vice-president of the London Vegetarian Society.
+Sibly became president of the Vegetarian Society in 1938.
+He held the office during the society's centenary in 1947.
+He was also a vice-president of the London Vegetarian Society.

-By the 1947 IVU Congress, Sibly had become the President of IVU, a role he held until 1953.
-He was instrumental in reviving the IVU after World War II.
-Sibly hosted and largely organised the 11th World Vegetarian Congress in the same year at Wycliffe, where he was re-elected as IVU President.
+By the 1947 IVU Congress, Sibly had become president of the IVU, a post he held until 1953.
+He helped restart the organisation after World War II.
+He hosted and largely organised the 11th World Vegetarian Congress at Wycliffe in 1947, where he was re-elected as president.

-During his presidency, Sibly attended the 1950 Congress in the Netherlands, where he delivered a lantern lecture titled "A Vegetarian Wanders Around the Commonwealth", focusing on Australasia.
-His leadership was marked by a vision of vegetarianism as a hope for the future of humanity, a sentiment he expressed in his opening remarks at the Congress.
+During his presidency, Sibly attended the 1950 Congress in the Netherlands, where he gave a lantern lecture titled "A Vegetarian Wanders Around the Commonwealth", on Australasia.
+At the Congress, he described vegetarianism as a hope for the future of humanity.